adamchel/stitch-js-sdk/stitch_sdks.rst

 A non-exhaustive list of acceptable naming deviations are as follows:

-- Using the property “isLoggedIn” as an example, Kotlin would use “loggedIn”, while Java would use “isLoggedIn()”.
-However, calling it “isAuthenticated” would not be acceptable.
+- Using the property "isLoggedIn" as an example, Kotlin would use "loggedIn", while Java would use "isLoggedIn()".
+However, calling it "isAuthenticated" would not be acceptable.
-- Using the method “loginWithCredential” as an example, Java would use “loginWithCredential”, Swift would use “login(withCredential: ...“, and Python would use “login_with_credential.
-However, calling it “loginWithSecret” would not be acceptable.
+- Using the method "loginWithCredential" as an example, Java would use "loginWithCredential", Swift would use "login(withCredential: ...", and Python would use "login_with_credential.
+However, calling it "loginWithSecret" would not be acceptable.
 - Using "loggedIn" rather than "isLoggedIn".
 Some languages idioms prefer the use of "is", "has", or "was" and this is acceptable.

 --------------